pgxcentre/genipe/docs/tutorials/tutorial_linear.rst

    Phenotype Options:
      --covar NAME          The co variable names (in the phenotype file), separated by coma.
+     --categorical NAME    The name of the variables that are categorical (note that the gender is always categorical).
+The variables are separated by coma.
      --missing-value NAME  The missing value in the phenotype file.
      --sample-column NAME  The name of the sample ID column (in the phenotype file). [sample_id]